-Our Positively Greenest tariff not only provides you with 100% renewable electricity it also gives the ability to offset the carbon from your gas.
-And the best bit?
-It achieves this in the main through an inspiring project in the Kasigau Corridor of Kenya – helping to protect the threatened forest and wildlife in the region, and provide social, economic and environmental opportunities to its rural communities.
+Our Greenest tariff not only provides you with 100% renewable electricity and 10% green gas, it also carbon offsets the remaining 90%.
+We do this through an inspiring project in the Kasigau Corridor of Kenya – helping to protect the threatened forest and wildlife in the region, and provide social, economic and environmental opportunities to its rural communities.
 When we choose to make brighter choices about our energy, incredible things can happen.
-This is positive energy at its very best.

 Deforestation contributes to roughly 15% of global annual greenhouse gas emissions – pumping more CO2 into our atmosphere than the entire global transportation sector.
 Its impact on the climate is devastating, it’s not improving quick enough and it’s time we put a stop to it.

 The United Nations created the REDD+ (Reducing Emissions from Deforestation and Forest Degradation) mechanism to quantify and value the carbon storage services that forests provide.
 And it’s being applied now by project developers like Wildlife Works who works with local landowners and the community to protect the forest ecosystems is rewarded and the environment can flourish.

 This means for every unit of gas used by members on our Greenest tariff, we can verify that we have funded the equivalent reduction in carbon emissions.
 And this is validated by two independent bodies, the Verified Carbon Standard (VCS) and the Climate, Community & Biodiversity Standard (CCB).

-Want to go fully Carbon neutral with your energy for an extra few pounds a month?
+Want to go fully carbon neutral with your energy?
 Call 0333 344 2686 and speak to one of our Member Services Team.

 But the benefits of the Kasigau Project go far beyond offsetting your carbon and reducing CO2 emissions.
-By signing up to our Positively Greenest tariff, you’re also helping the Kasigau project to provide sustainable jobs for the local community.
+By signing up to our Greenest tariff, you’re also helping the Kasigau project to provide sustainable jobs for the local community.

 These include hiring rangers to protect some 2000 plus African elephants from poachers and preserving the natural habitat for 100’s of species of animals.
 The Kasigau Project teaches local communities how to live in harmony with wildlife, helping them to create sustainable businesses in areas such as eco-factory tailors, plot samplers and community outreach.